 If you use Word for the Web, you can quickly switch to Dark Mode as follows:

 - To the right, click Dark Mode (Figure G).

 That’s it!
 However, even this quick click might not be necessary.
 If your operating system or browser is using Dark Mode, Word for the Web will default to Dark Mode.
 Simply click Dark Mode to disable Dark Mode if you don’t want to use it in Word for the Web.

 This option became available in October 2022, so most users should have it by now.

 How to use Dark Mode if you don’t have Microsoft 365

-For those of you who don’t have Microsoft 365, you can get some relief using Windows’ version.
-Simply type dark mode into Cortana and follow the links.
-Via the color settings, you can pick and choose what you want to display darker but first choose Dark from the Choose Your Color dropdown.
-As I mentioned, the Windows version will work with many Windows apps, but it won’t change most desktop software.
+The Windows version will work with many Windows apps, but it won’t change all desktop software.
 If you’re running the most recent version of Windows, this should trickle down to Edge.
-If necessary, you can use Edge settings, and then choose Dark in the Appearance section.
-Or use Light if Windows Dark Mode is enabled, and you don’t want to run Edge in Dark Mode.
+If necessary, you can use Edge settings and then choose Dark in the Appearance section.
 You can’t change a web page; this is strictly an interface option.

 Although many apps and browsers will update when you make this change, not all will update if you reset the same option.
 If this happens, use the app or browser’s display options to reset its theme.

 SEE: Learn how to use Microsoft 365 recovery and backup features.